 Why zoxide exists

 Traditional cd treats every navigation as a fresh problem.
 You tell it exactly where to go, and it goes.
-It has no memory.
-It doesn’t care that you’ve visited ~/Projects/websites/jeffbaileyblog/hugo six times today.
-The seventh time, you still have to type it all out (or tab-complete through it).
+It has no memory of your six visits today to ~/Projects/websites/jeffbaileyblog/hugo.
+The seventh time, you still type it out or tab-complete through it.

 That’s fine for directories you visit once.
 It’s wasteful for the ten or so directories you actually live in.